TylerJGabb/k8s_api_sandbox/README.md

 terraform apply
 ```

-This will spin up an autopilot cluster, a namespace managed by tf, and a service accounts used by config connector
+- Among other things, this will spin up an autopilot cluster, a namespace managed by tf, and a service accounts used by config connector
+- This will also create a dataset, the name of which is accessible via the terraform output named `pii_table`

 10. Configure kubectl to access the newly created cluster